 Active candidates are currently searching for jobs and applying to openings.
 Passive candidates - roughly 70% of the workforce according to LinkedIn Talent Trends - are employed and not actively looking but may be open to the right opportunity.
 Passive candidates require direct outreach rather than job postings to engage.

-What tools help recruiters source passive candidates?
+What are the best tools for finding passive candidates?

 Start Reaching the 70% Who Aren’t Applying